System Social Worker/Homeless Liaison

 • Homelessness is something that will never happen to me.

-• Sometimes all it takes is on life-changing experience to land you on the streets: a job loss, death of a loved one, natural disaster or serious illness.
+• Sometimes all it takes is one life-changing experience to land you on the streets: a job loss, the death of a loved one, a natural disaster, or a serious illness.

-• Next thing you know, a chain of events sends your life spiralling out of control......How would you cope?
+• Next thing you know, a chain of events sends your life spiraling out of control......How would you cope?

 • Where would you go?